The MAN FROM U.N.C.L.E. Image Library

 Another group of ACE singles, aimed at jumping on the bandwagon for a popular television series.
 Although I have fond memories of Illya Kuryakin and Napoleon Solo in the TV show, these are another subgenre on which I have not spent a great deal of time.
 My uncle thought they were interesting, which is why I have most of them.

-The television shows of the 1960's often took the Cold War and the intelligence wars either seriously (e.g., Secret Agent Man) or comically (e.g., Maxwell Smart).
+The television shows of the 1960's often took the Cold War and the intelligence wars either seriously (e.g., Danger Man and Secret Agent Man) or comically (e.g., Maxwell Smart).
 The Man From U.N.C.L.E. was more 'tongue in cheek" in the story lines and the dialogue.
-The ACE The Man From U.N.C.L.E. stories represent the spin-off concept and may be one of the first moderately successful ways of spanning the gap between the boob tube to the written page.
+The ACE The Man From U.N.C.L.E. stories represent the spin-off concept of a companion book series and may be one of the first moderately successful ways of spanning the gap between the boob tube to the written page.

 A very good reference (well-indexed and written) on TV Tie-In volumes such as The Man From U.N.C.L.E. is by Kurt Peers (1999, 2nd edition) TV Tie-Ins: A bibliography of American TV tie-in paperbacks.
 TV Books, NY, 364 pp.